Admissions

 Check out our About Hybrids webpage for more information and for hybrid school research links.

-• We are accepting applications from children who are 5 years-old by September 15 for Kindergarten.
+NEW for the 2026-2027 School Year: We are accepting applications for children who are 4 years-old through 8th Grade by September 15.